EPTC (herbicide): Use

-EPTC is applied at rates of 2 to 7.5 lbs/ac in the US, or 2.5-5 kg/ha in Australia, measured by active ingredient.
-It is typically sold as an emulsifiable concentrate, of 70% of more s-ethyl dipropylthiocarbamate, or as granules.
+EPTC is applied at 2 to 7.5 lbs/ac in the US, or 2.5-5 kg/ha in Australia, measured by active ingredient.
+It is usually sold as an emulsifiable concentrate, of 70% or greater concentration, or as granules.

+In 2001, 277,000 lbs (123 tonnes) of EPTC was used in California.

+Registrations

+EPTC is registered in Australia, South Africa and the USA.

 In the United States, EPTC is registered for use on alfalfa, almonds, beans, birdsfoot trefoil, clovers, lespedeza, sainfoin, citrus nursery stock and plantings, cotton, grass, fallow, pine seedlings, potatoes, safflower, sugar beets, sunflower, tomatoes and walnuts.

 In Australia, EPTC is used on beans, potatoes, maize, sweet corn, safflower, rapeseed, sunflower, lucerne, duboisia, lotus, non-crop situations and grass.

+The EU does not allow the use of EPTC.

+Safety

+The EPA says in a 1999 report that EPTC produced no developmental or reproductive toxicity, and there was no cause for concern.
+Nevertheless, the State of California OEHHA is concerned that EPTC could be developmentally toxic.

+Chemical Properties

+It has a boiling point of 127°C (261°F) at a pressure of 20 mmHg, and is miscible with acetone, ethanol, kerosene, xylene and 4-methylpentan-2-one.

+Tradenames

-It has been sold under the tradenames Eradicane, Eptam, Genep and Shortstop.
-The long-running "Eptam" trademark is of the Stauffer Chemical Company.
+EPTC has been sold under the tradenames Alirox, Eradicane, Eptam, Genep, Niptan, Shortstop, Torbin and Witox.
+The long-running "Eptam" trademark is the Stauffer Chemical Company's.